nest/nestml/doc/nestml_language.md

 ### Synaptic input

-A neuron model written in NestML can be configured to receive two distinct types of input, spikes, and currents.
+A neuron model written in NestML can be configured to receive two distinct types of input: spikes and currents.
 For either of them, the modeler has to decide if inhibitory and excitatory inputs are lumped together into a single named buffer, or if they should be separated into differently named buffers based on their sign.
 The `input` block is composed of one or more lines to express the exact combinations desired.
 Each line has the following general form:
 ```
 port_name <- inhibitory? excitatory? (spike | current)
 ```